conneroisu/cpre281-finalproj/README.md

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `SUB` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.

 1. **Instruction Fetch (IF) Stage:**
    In this stage, the processor fetches the instruction from instruction memory using the Program Counter (PC).